julianocts98/analogical-clock/README.md

 - [ ] Add ticks and numbers to the clock's interface.
 - [ ] Improve CSS bringing depth to the clock.
 - [X] Add timezone selector for the clock.
-- [ ] Make clock work properly after selected a timezone even if internet loses conection.
+- [ ] Make clock work properly after selected a timezone even if internet loses connection.
+(Ongoing, still need adjustments)